yuyutomi/jsdom-mod-removing-altering-and-inserting-html-lab-nyc-fe-071018/README.md

 document.body.appendChild(element)
 ```

-If you've been following along, you should see `"Hello, DOM!"` on the page now.

 We can continue to update `element`, since we have a reference to it:

 We can append elements to that element: